iximiuz/client-go-examples/serialize-typed-json/README.md

-# How to serialize typed objects into JSON and vice versa
+# How to serialize typed Kubernetes objects into JSON and vice versa